paazmaya/grunt-image-profile/README.md

 ## Release History

+* 2013-09-01    v0.2.0    Ability to save existing profiles from images to text files
 * 2013-08-30    v0.1.2    Files array globbing was not working
 * 2013-08-18    v0.1.1    Running tests just for IPTC usage
 * 2013-08-18    v0.1.0    Initial release which can only write IPTC profiles